What is the current state of the market?

-2.2 Numbers and overall value of completed M&A transactions in Vietnam have grown steadily during the last two decades (and in particular during 2016 and 2017), and are expected to continue to grow strongly during 2018 and 2019 and beyond.
+2.2 Numbers and overall value of completed M&A transactions in Vietnam have grown steadily during the last two decades (and in particular during the period from 2016 to 2019), and are expected to continue to grow strongly during 2019 and 2020 and beyond.

 2.3 Although Vietnam and participants in its M&A market were disappointed with the withdrawal of the United States from the Trans-Pacific Partnership (the TPP), the fact of the TPP not having come to fruition in its USA-inclusive form as hoped has done nothing to suppress the enthusiasm of the foreign investment community for M&A transactions in Vietnam.